airbnb/lottie/docs/community-showcase.md

 ## Elevate
-Elevate used a combination of shape layers, alpha mattes and images to craft this silky smooth walkthrough where illstrations seamlessly mortph as users swipe to select different training options.
+Elevate used a combination of shape layers, alpha mattes and images to craft this silky smooth walkthrough where illstrations seamlessly morph as users swipe to select different training options.

 ![Elevate](/images/ShowcaseElevate.gif)